Exploration at the high-energy frontier: ATLAS Run~2 searches investigating the exotic jungle beyond the Standard Model: Dark-matter candidates

 \subsection{Strongly coupled hidden sector}

 If there is a strongly coupled dark sector, its matter fields (the \emph{dark quarks}) produced from SM particles through a mediator could hadronize into dark hadrons~\cite{Strassler:2006im,Strassler:2006ri,Han:2007ae,Schwaller:2015gea}.
-Depending on the parameters of the models, some dark mesons would be stable (and be DM candidates) while some would decay back into SM particles.
+Depending on the parameters of the models, some dark mesons would be stable (and be DM candidates) while some would decay back into SM particles either promptly or with long lifetimes.
 Two searches for such dark sectors are presented here: one in which there is a bi-fundamental mediator $\Phi$ which couples SM quarks to dark quarks via the $t$-channel~\cite{EXOT-2022-37}, and one in which the mediator is a \Zprime boson, producing the dark quarks in the $s$-channel~\cite{HDBS-2018-45}.
+In both these searches, the models considered imply that the unstable dark hadrons decay promptly.

 In the $t$-channel production search~\cite{EXOT-2022-37}, two jets would be produced in a non-resonant way; since they are composed of SM particles and invisible dark hadrons, they are known as semi-visible jets~\cite{Cohen:2017pzm}.
 Some \met is thus expected and could even point in the direction of a jet, a possibility which is usually excluded by azimuthal separation requirements in other LHC DM searches.
 The dark QCD parameters of the signal samples are fixed in accord with Refs.~\cite{Cohen:2017pzm,Albouy:2022cin}, with the $\Phi q q_d$ coupling, $\lambda$, set to 1.
 The free parameters considered are thus the branching ratio for decay of unstable dark mesons into stable dark mesons, $R_\mathrm{inv}$, and the mediator mass, $m_\Phi$.
 Since the analysis targets high mediator masses, and mismeasured jets from the multijet background need to be suppressed, the analysis selects events with $\met$ and $H_\mathrm{T} $ values above 600~\GeV.
 The events must contain at least two jets, with one being $\Delta\phi<2.0$ away from the \met direction, and no lepton.
 Taking $j_1$ and $j_2$ to be the closest and farthest jets in azimuth from the \met direction, their \pT balance, $\pT^\mathrm{bal}=|\vec{\pT}(j1)-\vec{\pT}(j2)|/ (\pT(j1)+\pT(j2))$, and their azimuthal separation are two largely uncorrelated discriminating variables, which are binned to form nine SRs.
 The main $W/Z$+jets and semileptonic \ttbar backgrounds are constrained using three muon CRs: one with two OS muons, and two with one muon and no or one \btagged jet.
 The small multijet background is normalized in a CR at lower \met and high azimuthal separation.
 The event yield in the SRs agrees well with the background expections, so limits are drawn in the $(m_\Phi, R_\mathrm{inv})$ plane, as shown in Figure~\ref{fig:svj}(a), excluding the region up to $m_\Phi=2.7$~\TeV.
 At large values of $R_\mathrm{inv}$, for which a jet could simply disappear, the jet+\met analysis introduced in Section~\ref{sec:jetmet} complements this analysis, excluding higher $m_\Phi$ values.